fatlama/frontend-challenge/README.md

 ## Challenge:
 To keep the Fat Lama business moving, our Operations team reviews transactions, verifies user identities and deals with many other user support issues.

 In this challenge, we would like you to build a feed for our ops team to monitor the most recent transactions and view information about that transaction and that user, and approve transactions if it is all correct.

+**If you are applying for a web frontend-focussed position, build this as a web app.
+If you are applying for a mobile-focussed position, build this as a mobile app.** It is your choice what technologies to use, but please include a short (<500 words) summary explaining your choices in terms of technology, structure and design.

 ### Set up
 Start by duplicating this repo (please do not fork it, see [instructions](https://help.github.com/articles/duplicating-a-repository/)).
 Bitbucket offers free private repos if you don't want to use a public one.